phuntime/phuntime/README.md

 Deploy your apps to FaaS platforms quickly.

-## I really want to know how to name this section but i dont know why (a.k.a how to integrate my app to work with Phuntime)
+## How to integrate my app to work with Phuntime?
 To allow your project to work with Phuntime, you need to create your instance of ``Psr7FunctionInterface|HttpFoundationFunctionInterface`` and return them to Phuntime.
 This class will be called every time when any request or event will arrive.
 There are three methods you have to implement: